 What inspired you to write your first children’s book?

 I was inspired to write my first children’s book by Justice Alan C. Page [retired Minnesota Supreme Court].
 He has written three children’s books which inspire young people to learn, grow and thrive.
 He also founded the Page Education Foundation with the goal in mind of “creating heroes through education and service.”
 As a proud Page Scholar, I am also committed to promoting education, literacy, cultural awareness and leadership development.

 What is the mission you set out to accomplish with your voice in this book?

 I am using my voice to inspire young people that they can make a difference in the world.
 My goal is to promote literacy, cultural awareness and leadership development.

 How do you develop your characters?

 My characters speak to me.
 They come alive through the power of imagination.
 Sometimes, I sit during my writing time and ask questions of my character.
-For instance, I had to get in the mind of an eight year old girl who is curious, creative and loves spending time with her grandma.
-I raised question about: What did Justice learn at school today?
+For instance, I had to get in the mind of an 8-year-old girl who is curious, creative and loves spending time with her grandma.
+I raised a question about: What did Justice learn at school today?
 How did this experience inspire and motivate her?
 What advice did her grandma give her?
 What books is she reading?